-The Western GA apron, with a weight limitation of 12,000kg on the old section and 18,000kg on the new section, is located on the western side of the primary runway, east of Runway 05.
-The apron is used by mainly by CQ Rescue Helicopters and operators using aircraft up to 24 metre wingspan.
+The Western GA apron, with a weight limitation of 12,000kg on the old section and 18,000kg on the new section, is located on the western side of the primary runway, access with TWY Juliet and Hotel.
+The apron is used by mainly by CQ Rescue Helicopters, PHI and operators using aircraft up to 24 metre wingspan.
 The apron may also be used by other aircraft requiring access to the main terminal area.
+Bays 21-22A may be used for itinerant aircraft, if aircraft are of suitable size.
+Helicopters fitted with Skids, with a MTOW greater than 1100Kg are restricted from operating on the WGA without prior approval from MOA.